 One cornerstone priority of the National Fund’s innovative model is to engage in system change activities at the national and local level.
 The principal components of the National Fund’s systems change work are to support the development of collaboratives and workforce partnerships, advocacy to influence national workforce policy, and partnering in national initiatives to influence employer and institutional practices.
 It is clear that the major output of NFWS was meeting the goal of collaborative development.
 Yet among its most significant achievements was the development of new, demand-driven workforce partnership models; realization of substantive changes in public policy to support workforce development and building of new regional leadership mechanisms to catalyze change and promote workforce innovation.

-Read the presentation: The National Fund National Evaluation The First Five Years
+The National Fund National Evaluation The First Five Years from the 2013 Annual Meeting summarizes key features and accomplishments of the National Fund.

 - CareerEdge Funders Collaborative Evaluator Report Second Quarter, 2012